2012-2013 Annual Report

 Presented to the county with the most outstanding project or event relative to their legislative and/or political action efforts on behalf of medicine.

-The Bexar County Medical Society Alliance has always been actively involved in legislative activities – fitting that it is also the home of the namesake for the June Bratcher Award.
-In conjunction with their county medical society, they came in droves to the First Tuesdays at the Capitol events in Austin, visited with their representatives and educated them on the issues most important to medicine.
+The Travis County Medical Alliance (TCMA) is always actively involved in legislative activity on behalf of medicine.
+In conjunction with their county medical society, they came in droves to the First Tuesdays at the Capitol events in Austin, earning awards for attendance.
+In preparation for the legislative session, they hosted a reception with their legislators, physicians and alliance members.
+This enabled them to educate their elected officials on the issues most important to the practice of medicine, while establishing a relationship between the legislators and the physicians and alliance members.

 Advocates of Health Award